bigomics/NPmatch/README.md

 ## X is a matrix of raw data with features in rows and samples in columns.
 ## Meta is a matrix or a dataframe with the full set of metadata associated with X.
-## NPmatch requires a phenotype vector, i.e., a vector of phenotype labels per sample.
+## NPmatch requires a vector of phenotype labels per sample.
 ## Make sure the order of the phenotype labels matches the order of samples in X (see below).
-## To assess NPmatch batch effect correction, you will also need a vector of batch labels (see below).
+## To assess NPmatch batch correction, you will also need a vector of batch labels (see below).

 ## Essential checks
 all.equal(rownames(Meta), colnames(X))